DaveBlooman/daveblooman.github.io/_posts/2016-10-09-Cloudformation updates, what's happened since you started using Terraform.md

 | |____template.rb
 ```

-As you can see, we were doing a lot to manage Cloudformation, Ruby DSL with 2 sets of tooling in order to create some JSON.
-What we needed was a tool that manage cross stack resources, template out stacks that are identical except for parameters and make it easy write infrastructure, JSON is not great for the task.
+As you can see, we were doing a lot to manage CloudFormation, Ruby DSL with 2 sets of tooling in order to create some JSON.
+What we needed was a tool that would manage cross stack resources, template out stacks that are identical(except for parameters) and make it easy to write infrastructure, JSON is not as great for the task.

 Turns out Hashicorp figured the same and wrote Terraform.

 ## Terraform

 Terraform is a common syntax for multiple "providers", a provider could be AWS, Azure etc.  This means that the basic concepts, servers, load balancers, databases, take vendor specific parameters while Terraform manages the glue that binds it all together.
 It also means multi cloud setups are using the same language to describe infrastructure.
-Terraform is now maturing, but a couple years ago, it was lacking a lot of the AWS resources needed to make it production viable, but its come a long way.
+Terraform is now maturing, but a couple of years ago, it was lacking a lot of the AWS resources needed to make it production viable, but it's come a long way.

-## Infrastructure is an living thing
+## Infrastructure is a living thing

-When I started using Terraform, Cloudformation began to look quite primitive.
-This was especially clear with the concept of infrastructure as an organism that Terraform embraces, not a collection of Cloudformation stacks that have hardcoded parameters.
+When I started using Terraform, CloudFormation began to look quite primitive.
+This was especially clear with the concept of infrastructure as an organism that Terraform embraces, not a collection of CloudFormation stacks that have hardcoded parameters.

 Terraform also allowed for changes to be displayed not just for a single stack, but for changes that impact all your infrastructure.
-If you went ahead and tried to delete a VPC that was created in a Cloudformation stack, AWS will happily go head and try to do that for you.
+If you went ahead and tried to delete a VPC that was created in a CloudFormation stack, AWS will happily go head and try to do that for you.
 The problem is that 20 other stacks rely on that VPC, so your operation is going to fail.
 But you may not know that up front, so you waste time and potentially break infrastructure.

-With Terraform, you can see how a delete VPC event will impact the whole infrastructure, this feature was one of the catalysts for many to transition to Terraform from Cloudformation.
+With Terraform, you can see how a delete VPC event will impact the whole infrastructure, this feature was one of the catalysts for many to transition to Terraform from CloudFormation.

 ## Is that JSON?

 This is a stack I created to setup a service, as you can see, lots of weirdness going on here.
 This is because we are generating user data, an EC2 feature that lets scripts and commands be run on boot up of an instance.
-In this case, a parameter is being used in conjunction with an RDS instance that is also being setup in the same Cloudformation stack.
+In this case, a parameter is being used in conjunction with an RDS instance that is also being setup in the same CloudFormation stack.
 There is some syntax to get the service port which is being joined with that parameter, as well as a new line, also loads of spaces.
 This sucks.

 ```json
 {